-A conversational AI platform is used to build conversational user interfaces, such as chatbots or virtual assistants, for a wide array of use cases.
+A Generative Conversational AI platform is used to build conversational user interfaces, such as chatbots or virtual assistants, for a wide array of use cases.

 Chatbot platforms are one of its subsets dedicated to the textual medium, although modern platforms such as Senseforth’s A.ware have built-in support for voice bots as well.
 Solutions built using these platforms can be deployed across various channels such as instant messengers, social media sites, SMS, webchats or even WhatsApp They can even be extended for third-party customizations via developer API.